 Pros: Wood fence is good-looking, natural, sturdy, and affordable.
-Wood is readily available; for the most eco-friendly wood fence, choose a species that is locally grown and sustainable.
-Easy to work with and to finish according to your individual color preference, wood fences are widely acceptable by HOAs.
+Wood is readily available; for a truly eco-friendly wood fence, choose a species that is locally grown and sustainable.
+Easy to work with and to finish according to your individual color preference, wood is oenof the fence materials most widely accepted by HOAs.

 Pros: Composite fence looks a lot like wood, without the hassle of painting or staining.
 Many brands are made from as much as 95 percent recycled content (wood fiber and plastic), via a waste-free manufacturing process.
 Both strong and durable, composite fence is also rot-, weather-, wind-, and insect-resistant.